- Lovely design

 It can scan for signs of Afib continuously using the PPG sensor, and prompt you to take an ECG if it detects anything unusual.

 There’s also a Respiratory Scan feature too, which will periodically look for night-time breathing disturbances, which can be a sign of sleep apnea.
 Fitbits (with Premium) will do this automatically every night, but on the ScanWatch you have to turn on the feature manually.

 You can choose to run the Respiratory Scan periodically, and it will spot check your sleep once every couple of months.
 Or you can have it run every night which will obliterate battery life.
-Likewise, you can opt in for an oxygen saturation reading to be taken nightly as well.
+Likewise, you can opt for an oxygen saturation reading to be taken lightly as well.

 All of these features are off by default, oddly, but make for a powerful suite of health tools.